orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-save.md

 This action saves data and attachments via the persistence layer.

-- steps
+## Behavior

+The `save` actions performs the following, in order:

 - dispatch `fr-data-save-prepare` to `fr-form-model`
 - save attachments
 - save XML
-    - switch to `edit` mode (be aware of [#1653](https://github.com/orbeon/orbeon-forms/issues/1653))
 - dispatch `fr-data-save-done` to `fr-form-model`
-- parameters
+- switch to `edit` mode
+    - [UNTIL Orbeon Forms 2016.3] This is part of the `save` action.
+    - [SINCE Orbeon Forms 2017.1] This is done using the separate `new-to-edit` action.

+## Parameters

 - `draft`: "true" if must be saved as a draft [SINCE Orbeon Forms 4.4]
 - `query`: additional query parameters to pass the persistence layer (is an XPath value template) [SINCE Orbeon Forms 4.6.1]
 - `prune-metadata`:
     - [SINCE Orbeon Forms 2017.2]
     - "true" if any `fr:*` metadata must be pruned before saving
     - the default is "false"
     - this must be used with care

-## Configuration
+## Examples

 Example of use of the `query` parameter: